 Don’t forget your coupons, either!
 Some deals require a coupon in-hand for redemption.

 5. Know when to go

-RetailMeNot suggests you make sure you know when stores open.
-Some stores even open on the evening of Thanksgiving, so if you have your heart set on a door-buster, you might have to cut dinner short.
+Make sure you know when each store opens — to both seek out and avoid certain times.
+If you're not interested in a specific store's big doorbuster deal, it might be wise to circle back after you've visited the outlets where you plan to do your savviest shopping.
+And some stores even open on the evening of Thanksgiving, so if you have your heart set on a doorbuster, you might have to cut dinner short.

 6. Have an accomplice

 Black Friday is better with a group.
 If you designate someone as a driver, he/she will be there to drop you off and pull the car around while you are checking out, saving valuable parking time.
 And inside the store, your crew can divide and conquer, ensuring that you take advantage of as many deals as possible.

 Kids, however, might want to stay at home.
 "Black Friday is not a day to wander and look; it’s a day to move or be moved," Spencer explains.
 "It’s not a place for small children, for safety's sake."

 7. Pick out your outfit the night before